 Earth Day was established on April 22, 1970, to educate people about recycling, reducing, reusing, and other ways to protect our planet and keep it clean.
 The Environmental Protection Agency was established later that year.
 Things have improved over the years, with more than 35 percent of people participating in recycling today, compared to only 10 percent in 1980.
 But there’s still more to do, and although Earth Day is an important celebration for getting the word out, it’s just one day in the year, and we need to continue educating our children about everyday habits that really make a difference.

-3. Plan a meal together that uses only fresh, organic, locally grown foods that are in season.
+2. Plan a meal together that uses fresh, organic, locally grown foods that are in season.
 Head to a farmers’ market, produce stand, or organic grocery store and select items together, then give each family member a specific job during meal prep.
-Think beyond produce—look for local eggs, cheeses, meats, and breads, too.
+Think beyond produce—look for local eggs, cheeses, meats, and bread, too.

 Happy Earth Day, everyone!
 What would you add to the list?